sonu-lodhi/SKMPGM-MICROSERVICES/README.md

 # SKMPGM-MICROSERVICES
-SKMPGM-MICROSERVICES USING API GATEWAY DESIGN PETTERN
+SKMPGM-MICROSERVICES USING API GATEWAY DESIGN PATTERN API Gateway also acts as the entry point for all the microservices and creates fine-grained APIs' for different types of clients.